 The MRC occupies the entire 11th floor of the BJC Institute of Health, a state-of-the-art facility in the heart of the Washington University Medical Center campus, facing the greenery and the unique round pool of Hope Plaza.
 In addition to hosting the laboratories of 17 independent investigators, the MRC also comprises 3 core facilities, 2 conference rooms, a faculty and administrative suite, and open space for meal breaks and rest, thus facilitating interactions among the skeletal biology community at Washington University.

-The leadership of the MRC is shared between Dr. Roberto Civitelli, Chief of the Division of Bone and Mineral Diseases, and Linda J. Sandell, PhD, Director of Research, Department of Orthopaedic Surgery, the two partnering units.
+The leadership of the MRC is shared between Roberto Civitelli, MD, Chief of the Division of Bone and Mineral Diseases, and Matthew J. Silva, PhD, Vice-Chair for Research, Department of Orthopaedic Surgery, the two partnering units.